learn-static/writing-with-visualizations/content/digital-humanities/topic-modeling.md

 ### Headings

 Headings are used to title a section in your essay, and are indicated with one or more pound signs (`#`) in front of them.
-One `#` indicates the largest heading: Heading One.
+One `#` indicates the largest heading: heading one.
 For example:

 `# Heading One` in your `essay-01.md` will look like: